nilvanis/ha-pronatura/README.md

 - Possibility to configure multiple addresses (schedules).
 - Configuration handled via Config Flow (Home Assistant UI).
 - Street and address are chosen from a list downloaded from ProNatura.
-- Sensors are added dynamically if ProNatura introduces new waste fractions, no reload needed.
 - Repairs support, cached data responses, and diagnostics download.

 ## Installation